Cpt-Dingus/blog-page/docs/Radio/X band weather satellites.md

 - Fengyun 3D-3G all transmit several signals in the X-band, most notably unencrypted **AHRPT** (DB).
 - The instruments between these vary, notably:
     - FengYun 3E has a XEUVI for sun imaging
-    - FengYun 3G is in a Drifting orbit, carries RM (Rainfall measurement) as its payload unlike the rest of the Fengyun 3 series.
+    - FengYun 3G is in a Drifting orbit, carries RM (Rainfall measurement) instrumentation as its payload unlike the rest of the Fengyun 3 series.
 It is very fast and flies very low, making it receivable with a smaller dish than the rest.
+It also has an unusually small symbol rate at just 6 Msym/s.

 ### Signal tables